 The Apple M1 chip is the very first processor to launch that’s based on Apple Silicon.
 Apple revealed back in June 2020 that Apple Silicon processors will gradually replace Intel’s CPUs in every single Mac.

 Apple claims the M1 is the best processor they’ve ever developed, using a 5nm process and Arm architecture that allows for increased power efficiency.
-In practise, this should mean new MacBooks will see substantially superior battery life figures than the preceding Intel configurations – and judging from our MacBook Air M1 review, that looks to be true.
+In practise, this means new MacBooks should not only offer a faster performance, but also a longer battery life – and judging from our MacBook Air M1 review, that looks to be true.

 Is Apple M1 better than Intel?